SoraChain-AI/recommendation_fl/README.md

 # Recommendation Model Federated Learning for Android

-This project implements federated learning for a recommendation model using the Flower framework, specifically designed for Android devices.
+This project implements federated learning for a recommendation model, specifically designed for Android devices.
 It allows multiple Android clients to collaboratively train a recommendation model without sharing raw user data.

 ## 🏗️ Project Structure